Device Configuration Table

 Description of the Device Configuration Table, which explains the HIL device resources available for different models and different configurations.

-The Device Configuration Table provides information about the FPGA solver features available in different firmware configurations.
+The Device Configuration Table provides information about the HILCore features available in different configurations.
 It is currently available through the Device Manager tool via the Device table button.
-This button is also accessible in Schematic Editor under Model->Model Settings as shown in Figure 1.
+This button is also accessible in Schematic Editor under Model->Model Settings.

 At the top of the Device Configuration Table is a dropdown menu where you can select which device you want to display configurations for.
 Both the HIL device and the model you wish to compile to it should be set to the same configuration.
 You can set your HIL device to run in a particular configuration by using the Device Manager tool.
 You can set your Device and Configuration ID in Schematic Editor in the Model->Model Settings dialog.